Data Center Fabric Architectures (Descriptions)

 Each switch operates independently and remains a separate management and configuration entity.
 This approach has been used for decades in building the global Internet and thus has proven scalability.
 It also has well-known drawbacks (large number of managed devices) and usually requires thorough design to scale well.

 A business-as-usual approach using Spanning Tree Protocol (STP) does not work well with large layer-2 domains commonly deployed in virtualized data centers.
-A data center fabric using Business as Usual architecture has to replace STP with a more scalable alternative.
-TRILL and SPB (802.1aq) are the standard candidates; Cisco’s FabricPath and Brocade’s VCS are proprietary alternatives.
+A data center fabric using independent devices has to replace STP with a more scalable alternative.
+Solutions using exclusively layer-2 technologies include standard technologies (TRILL and SPB – 802.1aq); Cisco’s FabricPath and Brocade’s VCS are proprietary alternatives.
+Recently vendors focused on MAC-over-IP transport using VXLAN encapsulation and proprietary or standard EVPN-based control plane.

-As long as access-layer switches are not TRILL/SPB-enabled, the data center fabric must support multi-chassis link aggregation (MLAG) to optimize bandwidth utilization.
+As long as access-layer switches use STP to discover forwarding loops, the data center fabric must support multi-chassis link aggregation (MLAG) to optimize bandwidth utilization.

 Examples: